 Whether you believe him or not, at least he said something.
 It would be a bit strange for him to admit to a late hit and lie about everything else.
 In a case like that, why would he issue a statement at all?
 He could not say anything, like many of the other players.
 The current Saints' players may be under a gag order, but Hargrove is not.
 He can say whatever he wants.

 Pigs have flown.
 Hell has frozen over.
-Rickey Jackson and William Roaf made the Hall of Fame.
+Rickey Jackson, William Roaf, and Morten Andersen made the Hall of Fame.
 The Saints have won the Superbowl.

 Typical whiny Cryking statements from the author at the end.
 All I could think the whole time was, yeah I'm sure none of those old Viking teams had a bounty on Favre when he was a Packer.
 At least he admits Hargrove's statement strikes him as the truth though.
 So I'll give him props for that.